pukmajster/funky-talk/README.md

 ## Extracting Game Files

 First we need to extract all relevant talker scripts from the game's VPKs'.
-We then store these raw scripts in the `source-files` folder.
+We then store these raw scripts in the `1 source-files` folder.
 These scripts contain every voice line definition within the game.

 ## Transformation

 Next we take all these scripts and transform their data into something more accessible, readable, and usable.
-We're essentially taking the original scripts and converting them to JSON, which we'll save in `transformed-files`.
+We're essentially taking the original scripts and converting them to JSON, which we'll save in `2 transformed-files`.